 Agent Intervention

-react() and deepagent() support intervention out of the box.
+Every intervention is recorded in the transcript, so the log faithfully captures both the agent’s work and any actions taken by the human operator. react() and deepagent() support intervention out of the box.
 Custom agents can opt in with a small change to their turn loop.

 Interactive Agent Client